c0c0n3/odoo.box/README.md

 ### Development & Testing

+We believe in local-first and reproducible development.
+Each dev should be able to install all the tools they need with a single command and the tool chain should be exactly the same for everyone in the team.
+Also, every dev should be able to test and tinker with Odoo Box locally without affecting other devs, prod or having to rely on cloud providers, not even for tricky scenarios like getting or renewing TLS certificates.

 - Dev Env.
 Nix shell to get proper, isolated and reproducible dev envs.
 This is a sort of virtual shell env on steroids which has